Articus/PathHandler/README.md

 - handling - perform requested operation and get some result
 - producing - prepare response body and headers using operation result

+## Quick start

+Just write [Swagger specification](https://swagger.io/specification/) for your future API and use [Swagger Codegen](https://swagger.io/swagger-codegen/) to generate `ze-ph` server.
+Both steps can be easily done in your browser with [Swagger Editor](http://editor.swagger.io/).

 ## How to install?

 Just add `"articus/path-handler": "*"` to your [composer.json](https://getcomposer.org/doc/04-schema.md#require).